leedenkraquel/portfolio/projects/to-do-list.md

 <img class = "ui fluid image" src = "../images/to-do-list-landing-1.PNG">

 # Production Documentation
 Once the project guidelines were defined, I moved on to planning the creation process of the web app.
-These documents included the process documentation, software architecture design overview, and of course the project roadmap.
+These documents included the process documentation, software architecture design overview, and of course the project road map.
 These documents described the why the project is bring done, when it should be done, what tools are going to be used, coding standards, how the application should look and behave, and some step by step problem solving journal notes.

 <img class = "ui fluid image" src = "../images/to-do-list-create-task.PNG">